Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

   * `enabled` property enables or disables the private registry
   * `storage_account_settings` is a link to the alias of the storage account specified that stores the private registry blobs.
-  * `container` propery is the name of the Azure Blob container holding the private registry blobs.
+  * `container` property is the name of the Azure Blob container holding the private registry blobs.
   * `docker_save_registry_file` property represents a filesystem path to a gzipped tarball of the Docker registry:2 image as dumped by